The entire process of downgrading an iOS version is time-sensitive, which a lot of users are not aware of. Let’s talk about this in detail.

 An incompatible iOS version, loose connections, jailbroken device, lack of free storage, or any other related issue.

 Most of the users take the assistance of iTunes (and an IPSW file) to downgrade iOS 14.
 Though, if there is a problem with the file, your device, or iTunes, then the process might not work.

 An unsupported version of iTunes, corrupt IPSW file, or conflict with the device itself can result in this error.

 While restoring the device during the downgrading process, your device might get stuck.
 For instance, it can get stuck in a restart loop, not letting you access the device.

 Lack of free space on the device, corrupt storage, incomplete update, bad IPSW file use, or any other compatibility issue.

-SHSH Blobs are Apple signatures that are needed to downgrade iOS 13.6 beta in a timely manner.
+SHSH Blobs are Apple signatures that are needed to downgrade iOS 14 in a timely manner.
 Their absence or a wrong SHSH entity can tamper with the downgrading process.

 Wrong SHSH blob, corrupt unit by a third-party dump, or an expired SHSH blob can be some of the major reasons for this.

 This is one of the worst nightmares for any iOS user.
 After completing the downgrade, the chances are that you might end up losing all the saved photos, videos, contacts, messages, and other important files from your phone.